The Real Portugal

 The Portuguese pride themselves in their regional cooking traditions, and your hosts will be delighted to prepare some of the best their region has to offer, from specialty cheeses and smoked meats and sausages to hearty soups and meat dishes.
 You may also be offered the regional wine and spoiled with the hostess's favorite sweets and pastries.
 Whether the home is a rustic farmhouse with a small herd of sheep, a working agricultural farm or a wine estate, visitors have the opportunity to learn about the traditional ways of working the land, harvesting fruit, and making wine.

-An Alternative to Mass Tourism
+Homestays as an Alternative to Mass Tourism

 Homestays are a unique alternative to the horrendous tourism development along Portugal's Algarve coast, which has transformed many of the sleepy fishing villages into concrete tourist ghettos.
 Much of the original charm is gone, and the beach resorts resemble those in every other country of southern Europe's sun belt.
 Homestays on the other hand blend in with the local way of life and support the local economy in areas often affected by depopulation and lack of jobs.
 By staying at a historic mansion or country home, visitors contribute to the preservation of Portugal's rich architectural heritage.
 Many of the homes were renovated through grants and loans for the specific purpose of hosting visitors, and thanks to them the once dilapidated and neglected structures show their historic facades in renewed splendor and are once again the pride of their owners.